osamui01/TickerDaily/README.md

 # Daily Ticker Script

+This Ticker Tracker was developed by Deloitte Ops Academy - Group 1

 This repository contains a Python script that provides daily ticker information.
 There are three versions of the script, but users are advised to use the `rran3.py` version.

 ## Getting Started